nginxinc/nginx-controller-lab/docs/class1/module1/lab7.rst

     5. Change the PUT method to a GET method
     6. Note the URL, it refers to the retail-dev Environment object
     7. Click Send to GET the object
-    8. Note the applications, certificates, and gateways in their resprctive reference sections
+    8. Note the applications, certificates, and gateways in their respective reference sections
-    9. In the state section note the `childrenConfigState` that refers to any of the child objects and their status
+    9. In the `state` section note the `childrenConfigState` that refers to any of the child objects and their status
     10. Note the `selfConfigState` which refers to the Environment itself